What are your rights and obligations when fencing your boundary?

 A mediator helps the two sides in a dispute negotiate a solution.
 An arbitrator imposes a solution.
 Both processes are private and voluntary, but once you agree to take part in an arbitration you are bound by the outcome.
 The courts will back an arbitrated settlement.
 A mediated outcome can be enforced by the courts only if you both agree to this happening before you start the process.

 Both approaches are charged on a time basis, which you negotiate with the mediator or arbitrator.
-Contact the Arbitrators' and Mediators' Institute of New Zealand for help, or look in the yellow pages under Dispute Resolution.
+Contact the Arbitrators' and Mediators' Institute of New Zealand for help.

-A court can also hear claims relating to the Fencing Act or for property damage, including those issues just mentioned that a Disputes Tribunal cannot hear.
+A court can also hear claims relating to the Fencing Act or for property damage, including issues a Disputes Tribunal cannot hear.
 Courts can award monetary compensation for damage caused by a tree, and can order that a tree be removed or trimmed.

 Claims to a District Court will almost certainly require the help of a lawyer and can be expensive.